Porkul/escape-from-woods/README.md

-# escape-from-woods
+# Escape From Woods

-Assignment
-Read the map file from the resources folder and count the least number of steps needed to get out of the forest.
+Escape From Woods is a challenging puzzle game that tasks you with finding the quickest way out of a dense forest using a map.

+## Objective

+Given a map, determine the shortest path to exit the forest.
+Start from the position marked by the symbol “X” and navigate through the empty spaces (symbol “ ”) to find an exit.

-Game rules
+## Game Rules

-• Find the fastest way out from the forest and return steps count as an answer (output)
-• At the starting position (at the symbol “X”), your steps count is 0
+- Your starting position is indicated by the symbol “X”.
+Your initial step count is 0.
-• You can only move through the empty spaces (symbol “ ”)
+- You can only navigate through empty spaces represented by the symbol “ ”.
-• If the file is corrupted or there is no exit – return 0 Map Characteristics
+- If the map file is corrupted or there's no exit, return 0.

+## Map Characteristics

-• The map is a rectangular shape
+- The map is of a rectangular shape.
-• Axissize:5<=X<=11000,5<=Y<=11000
-• Map consists of symbols “ ”, “1”, “X”:
+- Axis size limits: 5 <= X <= 11,000, 5 <= Y <= 11,000
+- The map comprises three symbols:
-o “ ” – empty spaces where you can move o “1” – forest/trees
+  - “ ”: Represents empty spaces where you can move.
-o “X” – your start position
+  - “1”: Represents the forest or trees.
+  - “X”: Your start position.
-• There could be from 0 to 1000 exits
+- There can be between 0 to 1,000 exits on a map.

-To achieve better results, you have several map files that you can test.
+## Getting Started

+1. Clone this repository.
+2. Place your map files in the resources folder.
+3. Run the solution to find out the quickest escape path.

-Other Requirements
+## Other Requirements

-• Keep the code clean and use the best coding practices
+- Ensure the code is clean and adheres to the best coding practices.
-• Write unit tests for the solution
+- Write unit tests for the solution.
-• The submitted solution should not be printing anything to the console
+- Do not print anything to the console.
-• You cannot make any changes in the Game.java file
+- Do not make changes to the `Game.java` file.

+## Testing

+Test maps are available in the resources folder.
+To achieve accurate results, it's recommended to test the solution against multiple map files.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+---

+You can save the above content in a `README.md` file in the root directory of your GitHub repository.
+Adjust any sections or details as necessary to fit the exact requirements or details of your project.